 The SDP will create a "convenience" directory containing links to the volumes for each instance named /p4.
-The volume layout is shown in Appendix A, SDP Package Contents.
+The volume layout is shown in [sdp_package_contents].
 This convenience directory enables easy access to the different parts of the file system for each instance.